 In some states, laws to ban or regulate drugs were passed in the 1800s, and the first congressional act to levy taxes on morphine and opium took place in 1890.

 The Smoking Opium Exclusion Act in 1909 banned the possession, importation and use of opium for smoking.
 However, opium could still be used as a medication.
-This was the first federal law to ban the non-medical use of a substance.
+This was the first federal law to ban the non-medical use of a substance, although many states and counties had banned alcohol sales previously.

 In 1914, Congress passed the Harrison Act, which regulated and taxed the production, importation, and distribution of opiates and cocaine.